marrickmedical/angular-test/README.md

 *To clarify:*
 - You will be adding books to the UI, not to a users Google Cloud books account.
 - We don't expect this to be persistent, but if you choose to make it so, use a Redux Design Pattern with `@ngrx/store`

+## Submitting your result
+Create a repo on your personal github account that will house all of your code.
+Once done, let us know @ it.jobs@marrickmedical.com with a link to the repo and we will review the project and let you know from there.

 ### Good luck!
 We look forward to seeing your result!